Gianice/backtester_portfolio_optimization/README.md

 | 20 | 0.289 | +36.56% |
 | 50 | 0.224 | +26.60% |

-**The strategy is largely cost-insensitive.** At a realistic 5 bp it loses 3% of its Sharpe; it survives to 0.224 even at 50 bp.
-The reason is directly visible in the trade count — at ~4.6 round trips a year there is very little to tax.
+**The strategy is largely cost-insensitive.** At a realistic 5 bp it loses 3% of its Sharpe, and survives to 0.224 even at 50 bp.
+The reason is visible in the trade count — at ~4.6 round trips a year there is very little to tax.
 A strategy trading weekly would see 5 bp consume the entire edge.

 This is the one genuinely favourable property the test found, and it is a property of the *turnover*, not of the signal.